BeMoBIL/perception2appraisal_analyses/README.md

 This code accompanies the paper:

-> Zähme et al. (2025).
-From Perception to Appraisal: Hierarchical Brain Responses to Natural and Built Features in Urban Environments. *Under Review*.
+> Zähme et al. (2026).
+From Perception to Appraisal: Brain Responses to Natural and Built Features in Urban Environments. *Under Review*.

 If you use this code, please cite the paper once published.
 Preprint: [https://doi.org/10.1101/2025.10.31.685763](https://doi.org/10.1101/2025.10.31.685763)